Tiger767/spiralflow-data-chat/README.md

 *   `--combine_threshold`: Set the threshold for combining memory queries.
 *   `--memory_file`: Specify the memory file to use.
 *   `--verbose`: Increase output verbosity.
+*   `--history`: Enables queryable chat history so prompts can refer to previous prompts and responses.
 *   `--openai_chat_model`: Specify the OpenAI chat model to use (default: "gpt-3.5-turbo").
 *   `--temperature`: Set the temperature for response generation.